hideenCoder/resume-creator/README.md

       password VARCHAR(100) NOT NULL,
       image VARCHAR(50) NOT NULL,

+# 7. Open the mysqlConn.js which is in the db foder in cloned directory.
+# 8. make the password: '', blank.
-# 7. Open the app.js in wich is in the clone directory.
+# 9. Open the app.js wich is in the cloned directory.
-# 8. At the down below there is a app.post('/register'.... section, in which change in the transporter section..
+# 10. At the down below there is a app.post('/register'.... section, in which change in the transporter section..
                                    auth: {
                                    user: 'your gmail id',
                                    pass: 'your email password'